-We asked several Anthesis experts to comment on sustainability trends and topics that are emerging and changing, impacting businesses, cities and governments globally.
+We asked several Anthesis experts to comment on sustainability trends and topics that are emerging, changing and impacting businesses, cities and governments globally for our 2019 sustainability predictions series.
 In our fifth video, Executive Director George Favaloro discusses the renewable energy landscape. #AccordingtoAnthesis

 What are some big changes we’re going to see in 2019?